-ZapMeta is a search engine of the Dutch company Visymo which was started in 2001.
-ZapMeta is a meta search engine which initially offered an interesting results processing.
-There were different ways of result editing and visualization tools.
-Today ZapMeta is a search portal which offers beside the web search a picture, video, Wikipedia and news search in addition to web search.
+ZapMeta is a search engine founded in 2001 by the Dutch company Visymo.
+ZapMeta is a meta search engine that initially offered interesting results processing.
+There were different possibilities of result processing and visualization.
+Today ZapMeta is a search portal that offers image, video, Wikipedia and news search in addition to web search.
 The search engines Yahoo, Bing and Entireweb are used.
 YouTube is used for video search and Wikipedia is used for wiki search.
 The Dutch company Vinden.nl B.V. offers the search engines Vinden.nl, Zoeken.nl, iZito and ZapMeta.

 |Developer||Visymo Search Media Group|